stolostron/rhacm-docs/security/create_policy.md

 ### Creating a security policy from the command line interface

-Complete the following steps to create a policy from the CLI:
+Complete the following steps to create a policy from the command line interface (CLI):

 1. Create a policy by running the following command: